Vazhac/Audio-Anvil/README.md

-# SoundBright
+# AudioAnvil
-SoundBright is a songwriting companion app designed to help musicians generate lyrics, suggest chord progressions, and save drafts for their songs.
+AudioAnvil is a songwriting companion app designed to help musicians generate lyrics, suggest chord progressions, and save drafts for their songs.

 ## Features
 - AI-powered lyric generation based on themes, moods, and genres.